Rugby Club Luxembourg: 2014–15 season

 In the 2014–15 season the club began a period of rebuilding & success under a new coaching ticket involving ex-players John Paul Keane and Liam Fagan, along with Matt Bloomer and strong support from Club President Mr. David Evans as well as the club committee.
 The first team finished first in the 2nd Rugby-Bundesliga qualification round – West & 3rd in the south-west DRV-Pokal group and was knocked out by a strong RC Leipzig side after an arduous journey to Leipzig in the quarter-finals of the play-offs following a first round victory over Veltener RC.
 The club won the western division of the 2.
 The club ran two senior mens and both teams competed with great team spirit in their respective leagues.

 2013-14 season

-The season of the Invincibles.
-Stuart Kelly took over the coaching with RCL 1st team winning Bundesliga 3 South/West defeating Hausen in the final, gaining promotion to Bundesliga 2 and the seconds won the Rheinland-Pfalz regional league.
-A great season with plenty of players at training and both teams ended the season undefeated in all matches.
+The season was marked by undefeated records for both teams.
+Stuart Kelly became the coach of the RCL 1st team and won the Bundesliga 3 South/West after defeating Hausen in the final, which led a promotion to Bundesliga 2.
+The second team also won the Rheinland-Pfalz regional league.
+Both teams finished the season without a loss, and player attendance at training was high.